 When students return borrowed items of equipment on time it means resource lending works so much more smoothly for all concerned.
 No one is inconvenienced by overdue items, and staff don’t need to spend valuable time tracking down late pieces of kit – a task that typically takes technicians 4 hours or more every week.

-Equipment borrowing behavior is a popular topic every time we hold a connect2 user group.
+Equipment borrowing behavior is always a popular topic with our connect2 customers.
 No two universities take exactly the same approach to encouraging students to get items back on time, and it’s always interesting to exchange ideas on what works best.

 Fortunately, customizable tools in connect2 help implement borrowing rules to fit every institution’s policies.
 The tools, which involve the use of reminders, fines, and suspensions, go a long way to encouraging responsible borrowing behavior.

-Here’s a quick rundown of how our customers use these methods (plus a few other tactics explored!) to secure prompt returns, as gathered at our user groups when this topic inevitably arises…
+Here’s a quick rundown of how our customers use these methods (plus a few other tactics explored!) to secure prompt returns, as shared with us when this topic inevitably arises…

 - Automated email reminders to return items can be set up in connect2, but their content is all important.
 For example, one customer words their emails very strongly, informing the student that the item will be ‘reported as stolen’ after 7 days.
 This tends to get the desired effect, with few emails being ignored